nikolaikanev/markdown-cv/index.md

 __[SoftUni](https://about.softuni.bg/){:target="_blank" rel="noopener"}__

-Learn to build CSS shapes, navigation bars, flexbox and others.
+Learned to build CSS shapes, navigation bars, flexbox and others.

 ### The Art of Landing Page Creation